Pashtun culture: Attan

 Historically said to be linked with Zoroastrianism, It is a circular dance ranging from two to over a hundred people, and the performers will follow each other going round and round in a circle to the beat as the rhythm and beats faster.
 It is typically performed in a circle of tribesmen, around a drummer beating a double-headed barrel drum, the rhythm of the speed of the Attan is based on the rhythm of the drum.
 The dance, which is intensive, usually lasts up to 30 minutes, and is finished until exhaustion of all the performers.

 There are various types of Attan in the Pashtun belt of Afghanistan and Pakistan, they differ in motions, and even accessories.
 The differences are unique to the different tribes such as, Khattak, Wazir, Mehsud, Kochi, Zadran, Zazai, Wardaki, Mangal and more.

 Cuisine

 Pashtun cuisine is characterized by their own traditional dishes as well as some influence by outsiders.
 Rice dishes and kebabs feature prominently in Pashtun cuisine.
-Lamb is eaten more often in their cuisine than any other culture in the region, Kabuli palaw, Chappli Kebab, Mutton, are the most famous dishes.
+Lamb is eaten more often in their cuisine than any other culture in the region.
+Bannu Pulao, Kabuli palaw, Chappli Kebab, Mutton, are the most famous dishes.